Highfivery/nextjs-starter/README.md

 A Next.js 13 CMS-agnostic starter application to build fully-featured headless sites with built-in support for WordPress.

+## Introduction

+This project is in **beta** and under **active development** &mdash; not ready for use for production.
+Our first release is intended to give basic functionality, standardization & WordPress integration.

 ## Documentation

 Visit https://github.com/Highfivery/nextjs-starter/wiki to view all the documentation.